Putting money into your startup company

 - Investors want to see that you have your books in order and you’re organised

-- It proves that you have backed your company (which investors also want to see)
+- It proves you have backed your company (which investors also want to see)

-- If you’re putting in a lump sum, have a loan agreement that covers interest rates (if any) and repayment terms.
-A startup friendly lawyer should not charge you the earth for this
+- If you’re putting in a lump sum: have a loan agreement that covers interest rates (if any) and repayment terms.
+You can use a startup friendly lawyer like Legal Vision or Sprint Law for this

-- If you’re using a spreadsheet to manage your finances, record the expenses you’ve covered in it and record any payments back to yourself (amount, what for and date)
+- If you’re using a spreadsheet to manage your finances: record the expenses you’ve covered and any payments back to yourself (amount, what for and date).

 It can be, especially for lump sums (just like any other shareholder), but not always and most founders simply transfer the cash and try to sort it out later.

-We do recommend recording the amount you’ve put into your own startup, even if investors ask you to make it go away down the track, because (even apart from R&D reasons) it’s still good to show investors that you’ve been backing yourself in your own startup.
+It is worth recording the amount you’ve put into your own startup, even if investors ask you to make it go away down the track, because it’s still good to show investors you’ve been backing yourself in your own startup.